Covid 19 Delta outbreak: Australian senator Jacqui Lambie erupts at Pauline Hanson, One Nation over vaccine mandates - NZ Herald

 "We do not run as an autocracy," Morrison said.

-"We do not agree with the measures that were in the bill, which would indeed threaten funding for hospitals and schools to state...
+"We do not agree with the measures that were in the bill, which would indeed threaten funding for hospitals and schools to state ...
 I respect that individual members will express a view and vote accordingly, as happened today.

 "We as a party can deal with any differences that occur from time to time."